andrew/ultimate-awesome/README.md

 - [awesome-rescript](https://github.com/rescript-lang/awesome-rescript) - A collection of materials about the ReScript programming language and toolchain.
 - [awesome-tact](https://github.com/tact-lang/awesome-tact) - List of Tact-related resources and projects.
 - [awesome-search-engine-optimization](https://github.com/thospfuller/awesome-search-engine-optimization) - A curated list of backlink, social signal opportunities, link building strategies and tactics, along with educational opportunities to help improve search engine results and ranking.
+- [awesome](https://github.com/better-auth/awesome) - A curated list of awesome things related to better-auth.
 - [awesome-elvish](https://github.com/elves/awesome-elvish) - A curated list of awesome Elvish packages, modules, and tools that support Elvish.
 - [awesome-computercraft](https://github.com/tomodachi94/awesome-computercraft) - Useful libraries, programs, literature, and mods for ComputerCraft and its forks.
 - [awesome-common-lisp-learning](https://github.com/GustavBertram/awesome-common-lisp-learning) - A curated list of awesome Common Lisp learning resources.